-As an unpaid carer, we can experience a myriad of emotions.
-It’s not often we speak up about feelings like resentment, irritation, anger or even hatred.
+As an unpaid carer, we can experience such a range of emotions and feelings towards the person we care for.
+It can feel incredibly hard or taboo to open up about feelings such as resentment, irritation, anger or even hatred.

 Why don’t we like the person we care for?

 There can be many reasons we don’t like the person we care for, and the feelings of dislike may come and go, varying in their intensity.
-But there appear to be four key reasons we don’t always like the person we care for:
+But there appear to be four key reasons we have a challenging relationship with the person we care for:

-1. We never particularly liked the person, even before we found ourselves being their carer.
+We never particularly liked them, even before we found ourselves being their carer.
 Our relationship may have always been problematic and now we feel trapped.

-3. A build up of understandable resentment at the impact of caring on our own lives and freedoms.
+There has been a build up of understandable resentment at the impact of caring on our own lives.

-4. Those of us caring for someone with a mental health condition may find it particularly hard to identify as a carer.
-And we may find it particularly hard to detach or disassociate from hateful things that may be said to us.
+Those of us caring for someone with a mental health condition may find it particularly hard to detach or disassociate from hateful things that may be said to us.

 How do carers feel about ‘not liking’ the person